chepupel123/CLauncher/README.md

 Ready-to-use builds are available on the Releases page:

-CLauncher-linux-x64.tar.gz — Linux (stable, Ubuntu/Debian family, needs the dependencies below).

-CLauncher-x86_64.AppImage — Linux (any distribution with glibc 2.35+; download, make executable, run).
+CLauncher-Linux.zip — Linux x86_64.
+Contains the self-contained CLauncher-x86_64.AppImage: everything is bundled, no extra packages needed (requires glibc 2.35+; unzip, make executable, run).

-CLauncher-beta.exe — Windows 10/11 (beta, not yet tested on a real Windows system).
+CLauncher-Windows-x64.zip — Windows 10/11 x64 (beta, not yet tested on a real Windows system).
+Contains CLauncher-beta.exe; unzip and run it.

 If you prefer to build from source, follow the steps below.